20 Most Popular Foods in Cameroon

-But the secret in the delight of Cameroonian dishes lies not only in the cooking methods.
-It also comes from the unique ingredients – dry local spices (grains, leaves, tree bark), dried shrimps, called écrevisses in French, habanero pepper, smoked fish, red palm oil, bouillon cubes, and many more.
+But the secret to the delight of Cameroonian dishes lies not only in the cooking methods.
+It also comes from unique ingredients – dry local spices (grains, leaves, tree bark), dried shrimp, called écrevisses in French, habanero pepper, smoked fish, red palm oil, bouillon cubes, and many more.

 The dishes you are about to see are not only some of the most popular in Cameroon but also the most loved by visitors – the dishes you need to get to know if you are new to Cameroonian cuisine.